Chart Color Schemes

 Employment conditions in Yarrabah face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Conversely, retail trade is under-represented, with only 1.8% of Yarrabah's workforce compared to Rest of Qld's 10.0%.
-Employment opportunities locally appear limited, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, the labour force decreased by 1.8%, while employment declined by 41.6%, causing unemployment to rise by 22.4 percentage points.
-In contrast, Rest of Qld saw employment grow by 1.7% and labour force grow by 2.1%, with a slight increase in unemployment of 0.3 percentage points.
-State-level data from 25-Nov-25 shows Queensland employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Yarrabah's employment mix suggests local employment should increase by 7.9% over five years and 16.4% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 1.8% while employment declined by 41.6%, causing unemployment to rise by 22.4 percentage points in Yarrabah.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yarrabah's employment mix, local employment is estimated to increase by 7.9% over five years and 16.4% over ten years.

 Frequently Asked Questions - Employment